jenncoop/CI-Inviter/README.md

 (1) Install Codeigniter.

-(2) Download the General version of OpenInviter from openinviter.com and place it in your root directory.
+(2) Download the General Version of OpenInviter from openinviter.com and place it in your root directory.
 Follow the OpenInvtier installation steps.

 (3) Upload the CI-Inviter file structure to your Project.